fenriskiba/fenriskiba.github.io/software/linux/distro-hopping/desktops.md

 # Desktop Environments
 !> **Important:** The current contents of this page are based on my 2025 attempt at distro hopping and will get updated as I further evaluate and work through the 2026 effort.

 Before going into the experiences specific to each distribution, I wanted to quickly go through my impressions of the desktop environments that they use.
-These shape a lot of the experience and will create a lot of commonalities between some of the distributions
+These shape a lot of the experience and will create a lot of commonalities between some of the distributions.

 **Table of Contents:**
 - [Cinnamon](#cinnamon)